 RandomStrongPassword– This returns a random strong password containing a specified minimum number of digits, upper-case characters, and special characters.

 EncryptString– This decrypts an AES-encrypted string.
 The key length should exactly be 16 characters (128 bit).

 DecryptString– This applies AES encryption to the value string using a symmetric key.
 The keylength should be exactly 16 characters (at 128 bit).

-GenerateHMAC_SHA256_hash- This generates an asymmetric hash using the
+GenerateHMAC_SHA256_hash– This generates a base-64 encoded asymmetric hash using the

 SubstringAfter– This returns the sub-string of a string after the first occurrence of a given separator.